10-3-pursuit/project-solo-full-stack-portfolio/README.md

 - CSS Framework such as Bootstrap or Tailwind
 - Favorites Feature
 - Filtering and showing results by subject e.g. genres, tags, favorites, items in cart
-- Sorting some data
+- Sorting data based on a criteria
-- Searching for data
+- Creating a functional search bar
 - Light Mode/Dark Mode
 - Error Components
 - Designed CSS 404 Page